TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

  :alt: A learner typed n*x^(n-1) to enter the symbolic expression n times x to
      the n minus 1 power

-For more information about characters that learners can enter, see `Math Response Formatting for Students`_.
+For more information about how learners enter expressions, see `Math Response Formatting for Students`_.

+You can specify a margin of error, or tolerance, for the answers to these problems so that learners' responses do not have to be exact.
+You can specify a correct answer explicitly or use a Python script.

+For the numerical input problems in your course, you can use edX Insights to review aggregated learner performance data and examine submitted answers.
+For more information, see `Using edX Insights`_.

 ***********************************
 Creating a Numerical Input Problem
 ***********************************

-You can create numerical problems in the Simple Editor or in the Advanced Editor regardless of the answer to the problem.
+You can create numerical problems in the Simple Editor or in the Advanced Editor.

 * If the text of your problem does not include any italics, bold formatting, or special characters, you can create the problem in the Simple Editor.